When Bigger Isn’t Better

 As savvy operators look at ways of increasing covers and getting more bums on seats, reducing the size of your kitchen footprint could add thousands to your bottom line.

-Intelligent design and menu consideration paired with new innovative kitchen equipment is essential in ensuring your restaurant can serve more people for less without compromising on food quality and production capabilities.
+Intelligent design and menu consideration paired with new innovative commercial kitchen equipment is essential in ensuring your restaurant can serve more people for less without compromising on food quality and production capabilities.

 Let’s breakdown the steps you’ll need to take when looking at reducing your kitchen footprint or building a small footprint kitchen from scratch.